veronicamorelli/Fine-grained-food-Image-Classification-CBIR-Quality_Improvement/README.md

 # Visual_Information_Processing_And_Management

+The project consists in the development of an application for the recognition of two-dimensional signals (images) of fine-grained food.
+Specifically we have developed three different tasks:

+1. Image pre-processing: pipeline definition for quality improvement
+2. Fine-grained food classification
-Image processing, fine-grained food classification, similarity retrieval (category search)
+3. Similarity retrieval (category search)

 # References
 [1] Kaur, Parneet, et al. "Foodx-251: a dataset for fine-grained food classification." arXiv preprint arXiv:1907.06167 (2019).